-- > RPB requires a substantive progress report.
-A final report is required once funds are expended. - > Failure to properly report and credit research funded by RPB puts your grant at risk for termination.
+- > RPB requires an annual interim report while the award is active.
+A final report is required once funds are expended. - Failure to properly report and credit research funded by RPB puts your grant at risk for termination.

 NOMINATION FORM AND APPLICATION SUBMISSION